 "Give the matter some more thought," said the Boss, rising to leave.
 "I’ve got a lot to do."

-The Team flew their first nine-ship of the season on the Wednesday and another one the following day.
+The Team did fly their first nine-ship of the season on the Wednesday and another one the following day.
 Only after that did Simon tell his pilots of the decision to reduce the Team.
 Thus, whatever else came to pass, the three first-year pilots in the 1998 Team, Flight Lieutenants Andy Evans, Andy Lewis and Ian Smith, had at least flown twice in a nine-ship formation.